Market Overview

 Programs commonly supported in this market.

-Service-commercial and office properties
+Medical and professional office

 Owner priorities and operating realities in this market.